 First Turkey Mountain Bike Reserve is Rockhampton's home of mountain biking, both recreational and competitive.

-Cradled between Moore’s Creek and Mount Archer National Park, First Turkey is comprised of around 40 kilometres of trails threading through tropical native bushland.
-In wet months, Moore’s Creek fills from the surrounding hills, creating dozens of cascades and swimming holes – the ideal end to a day of cycling.
+Cradled between Moore's Creek and Mount Archer National Park, the First Turkey bike park is comprised of around 40 kilometres of trails threading through tropical native bushland.
+In wet months, Moore's Creek fills from the surrounding hills, creating dozens of cascades and swimming holes - the ideal end to a day of cycling

 All improvements and maintenance of the reserve are managed by the club.
 Both the club and Council actively promote First Turkey with a view to establishing Rockhampton as a major mountain biking destination.